itsrifat/nccp-data/iso19115-xml-metadata-generator/README.md

 A `defaluts.properties` file should be present in the execution directory to run the executable jar.

-T orun the executable jar: `java -jar iso19115-xml-gen.jar inputdirectory outputDirectory`
+To run the executable jar: `java -jar iso19115-xml-gen.jar inputdirectory outputDirectory`